 This working dog is a very happy breed that will attract the attention of strangers every time.
 If you like an amusing dog, the Portuguese Water Dog is your best bet.

 Portuguese water dogs are excellent with children and babies.
 In fact, these dogs require a lot of time with people to be content.

-Different breeds have different susceptibility to disease and the Water portuguese dog is no exception.
-Make sure to get your dog from a reputable breeder who can explain the breed-line to you.
+Different breeds have different susceptibilities to disease, and the Portuguese water dog is no exception.
+Make sure to get your dog from a reputable breeder who can explain the breed line to you.

 Potential problems could include:

 Portuguese water dogs are highly intelligent and fun dogs who love to be trained.
 As long as your paying attention to him/her, the dog will be happy to do whatever you want.

 This dog definitely needs outdoor space to roam.
 He/she will need a brisk walk for an hour a day.
 If you live near a hiking trail, even better.

 The Bergamasco is a breed of sheepdog originating from the Alpine regions of Italy.
 This breed is incredibly loving, loyal, and intelligent.
 This large breed can weigh anywhere from 59 to 82 pounds.